-A lifetime mortgage is when you borrow money secured against your home, provided it’s your main residence, while retaining ownership.
+A lifetime mortgage or equity release is when you borrow money secured against your home, provided it is your main residence, while retaining ownership.

-Additionally, some providers might be able to offer larger sums to those with certain medical conditions, or even ‘lifestyle factors’ such as a smoking habit.
+Additionally, some providers might be able to offer larger sums to those with certain medical conditions or even ‘lifestyle factors’ such as a smoking habit.
+It is always best to seek independent financial advice before deciding to take out a lifetime mortgage or equity release to ensure you understand how it may impact your finances or your family’s inheritance.

-Interest is charged on what you have borrowed, which can be repaid or added on to the total loan amount.
+When you take out a lifetime mortgage the home still belongs to you and you remain responsible for any property maintenance.
+You will be charged interest on the amount you have borrowed, which can be repaid or added on to the total loan amount.